SavchenkoValeriy/jeison/README.md

 The default JSON array type for both the native JSON parser and `json.el` is *vector*.
 Unsurprisingly, this example returns an integer vector.

-The `t` argument to `jeison-read` permits `jeison-read` to read any legitimate type from the JSON stream, so you can mix integers, strings and symbols in the
+The `t` argument to the `jeison-read` type argument instructs `jeison-read` to read any legitimate type from the JSON stream, as opposed to a specific type, so you can mix integers, strings and symbols in the array:
-array:

 ``` emacs-lisp
 (jeison-read t "{\"numbers\": [1, \"foo!\", 10.0, 45, 100]}" 'numbers)